AdelisaKolashinac/hakaton-kotur-project/README.md

 5. Install dependencies: npm i
 6. Run the project locally: npm run dev

-## What I Learned
+## What We Learned

-Through this project, I improved my React skills and gained real-world experience working with:
+Throughout this project, we gained valuable experience with:

 - React hooks and components structure
 - Fetching and submitting data with REST APIs